NicholasChua/isms_project/docs/ExampleDoc.md

         - Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
         - Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
     - This is a very very very very long multi-line comment line 1.
 This is a very very very very long multi-line comment line 2.
+This is a very very very very long multi-line comment line 3:
         - This is a sub-item of the multi-line comment.
     - Lorem ipsum dolor sit.
 - Another Policy
-    - I have 9 items:
+    - I have 9 sub items:
         - Item 1.
         - Item 2.
         - Item 3.